AP6YC/Rocketeer.jl/docs/src/man/guide.md

 # [Package Guide](@id package-guide)

-To work with the `Rocket.jl` package, you should know:
+To work with the `Rocketeer.jl` package, you should know:

 - [An overview of what this package is and does](@ref overview)
 - [How to install the package](@ref installation)